For Parents and Guardians of Secondary School Students

 Your student’s e-mail address may be the most crucial piece of information we have on hand.
 We communicate directly with students, not with parents or other third parties.
 And our only method of direct communication is e-mail.

-Keeping one’s e-mail address current is crucial, as is checking it daily.
+Keeping a student’s e-mail address current is crucial, as is checking it daily.
 When we send messages, we use the student’s current e-mail address as it is recorded in our database.
-It is the student’s responsibility to keep that address current by updating it through online services as needed.
+It is the student’s responsibility to keep that address current by updating it as needed through online services.

 Admission and finalizing enrollment